patriciachrysy/javascript-video-game/README.md

 ### Installation

-You can always use the [live version](https://treasure-hunt-game.netlify.app/) to play right away or install it locally using these steps:
+You can always use the live version link above to play right away or install it locally using these steps:

 **Clone the repository by running this command in your terminal**
 ```